collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 General process
 * Clone (or download) the repo you have write permission to using the repo URL (this repo will be your origin)
 * Change directory into the folder
+* Create and checkout (switch) to a feature branch, branching off the branch you intend your change to be merged into
 * Make your change, then add, commit, create a message
 * Push the new branch to GitHub to your origin
 * Submit a pull request